lukelarsen/assemble.css/README.md

  mixins to output different or less prefixes as browsers change.
 I highly recommend
  <a href="https://github.com/ai/autoprefixer" target="_blank">Autoprefixer</a>.
 It  will go through your css file and
  compare what it finds with what is on <a href="http://caniuse.com" target="_blank">caniuse.com</a>.
 If it finds something that needs a vendor prefix it will add it.
 It is beautiful.
-If you Assemb.css with Meteor this is enabled by default.
+If you Assemble.css with Meteor this is enabled by default.
 Otherwise you will need to set it up.
 I suggest using <a href="http://gulpjs.com" target="_blank">Gulp</a>.